Scorecard Research Beacon

 'Marty Supreme'

-Timothée Chalamet stars as Marty Mauser in the film, a young man who will do whatever it takes to become a champion table tennis player.
-The film also stars Gwyneth Paltrow, Odessa A'zion, Kevin O'Leary, Tyler Okonma, Abel Ferrara, and Fran Drescher.
+Timothée Chalamet, who stars as Marty Mauser in the film, a young man who will do whatever it takes to become a champion table tennis player, took home a Golden Globe and Critics' Choice Award for his performance in the film.
+The movie also stars Gwyneth Paltrow, Odessa A'zion, Kevin O'Leary, Tyler Okonma, Abel Ferrara, and Fran Drescher.

 'The Secret Agent'